-1 INTRODUCTION
+1 Introduction

-- 1.1 These Regulations apply to all candidates for examinations of the Royal College of Physicians of Edinburgh, the Royal College of Physicians and Surgeons of Glasgow, and the Royal College of Physicians of London from 1 January 2012. - 1.2 These Regulations do not apply to anyone employed by or acting in any official capacity on behalf of the Colleges, including invigilators or centre staff (unless they are also a candidate for examinations of the Colleges).
-In such cases staff and officials should expect their conduct to be investigated under Disciplinary Procedures and/or for the facts to be reported to their manager, supervisor or equivalent. - 1.3 Candidates should note that by virtue of entering to sit an examination they are deemed to have understood and agreed to respect and abide by all relevant regulations, including these Misconduct Regulations. - 1.4 These Regulations are to be used to investigate all aspects of misconduct in the Colleges' examinations (see 2.1 for definitions of misconduct). - 1.5 Where a candidate is suspected of misconduct they will not have their results confirmed until the procedures for investigation as detailed in paragraph 4 are complete. - 1.6 Whilst an investigation is underway candidates may apply to sit any part of any examination for which they are eligible, in accordance with the relevant regulations. - 1.7 Depending on the outcome of the investigation, results may be amended or cancelled, and membership status withdrawn. - 1.8 Investigations will be completed as quickly and efficiently as possible and candidates will be kept informed of progress. - 1.9 The Colleges reserve the right to refuse an application from a candidate under investigation on the basis that allowing them to sit is deemed to be a potential risk to patient safety. - 1.10 The Colleges reserve the right to conduct retrospective investigations, and consequentially to amend or cancel results after they have been confirmed, and to withdraw membership status after it has been awarded. - 1.11 Throughout these Regulations, the MRCP(UK) medical director or chief operating officer may delegate any of the duties to an investigating officer within MRCP(UK).
+- 1.1 These Regulations apply to all candidates for examinations run by MRCP(UK) on behalf of the Federation of the Royal Colleges of Physicians of the United Kingdom from 1 August 2016.
+For the purposes of these regulations, applicants for any examination that has not yet been attempted are also regarded as candidates. - 1.2 These Regulations do not apply to anyone employed by or acting in any official capacity on behalf of the Colleges, including invigilators, examiners or examination centre staff (unless they are also a candidate for the examinations).
+In such cases staff and officials should expect their conduct to be investigated under the appropriate staff disciplinary procedures/examiner code of conduct, and/or for the facts to be reported to their manager, supervisor or equivalent. - 1.3 Candidates should note that by virtue of applying to sit an examination they are deemed to have understood and agreed to respect and abide by all relevant regulations, including the candidate code of conduct and these misconduct regulations. - 1.4 These Regulations are to be used to investigate all aspects of misconduct in the Colleges' examinations (see candidate code of conduct for definitions of misconduct). - 1.5 Where a candidate is suspected of misconduct they may have their examination results withheld until the procedures for investigation as detailed in paragraph 4 are complete. - 1.6 Whilst an investigation is underway candidates may apply to sit any part of any examination for which they are eligible, in accordance with the relevant regulations. - 1.7 The Colleges reserve the right to refuse an application from a candidate under investigation on the basis that allowing them to sit is deemed to be a potential risk to patient or staff safety. - 1.8 Depending on the outcome of the investigation, results may be amended or annulled.
+The Colleges reserve the right to conduct retrospective investigations.
+This may lead to results being amended or annulled after they have been confirmed, and to withdraw membership status after it has been awarded. - 1.9 Investigations will be completed as quickly and efficiently as possible and candidates will be kept informed of progress. - 1.10 Throughout these Regulations, the MRCP(UK) medical director or chief operating officer may delegate any of the duties to an investigating officer within MRCP(UK). - 1.11 In pursuit of protecting the examinations, the candidates who sit them, staff and patient safety, the Colleges acknowledge that the process of investigation and false allegations can have an impact on candidates' reputation and career.
+For this reason MRCP(UK) will maintain the candidate's anonymity as far as is possible during any investigation.

-- 1.12 Any dispute as to the interpretation of these Regulations shall be referred to the medical director, whose decision in the matter shall be final. - 1.13 In pursuit of protecting the examinations, the candidates who sit them, and patient safety, the Colleges acknowledge that the process of investigation and false allegations can have an impact on candidates' reputation and career.
-For this reason all proceedings will be strictly confidential.
-However, should the allegation against the candidate be proven, the details of the case will be shared with the relevant regulatory body and for candidates in a UK training programme, the individual responsible for overseeing their training.
+1.12 Should the allegation against the candidate be upheld, the details of the case will be shared with the relevant regulatory body and, where possible, the individual responsible for overseeing their training.

-2 DEFINITIONS
+2 Definitions